 What are the disadvantages of worm castings?

-Worm castings offer significant health benefits for the lawn’s soil, but worm castings have their drawbacks when they take over the yard.
+Worm castings offer significant health benefits for the lawn’s soil, but worm castings have drawbacks when they take over the yard.

-- Worm castings can make lawn mowing difficult, and they can even dull the mower blades.
+- Worm castings can make lawn mowing difficult and even dull the mower blades.

 - Excessive castings in the yard also might signify that your soil has a high number of earthworms.
 This makes it an attractive hunting ground for moles, gophers, and armadillos, which can easily tear up your lawn.